-A C in column 19 indicates that factor 1 is compared to a constant in columns 20-39.
+The C in column 19 indicates that factor 1 is compared to a constant in columns 20-39.
 The constant in line 01 is 0130; the constant in line 02 is 0126.

-F in column 6 of lines 07-12 indicates that the lines are field specification lines.
+The F in column 6 of lines 07-12 indicates that the lines are field specification lines.

 Column 7 indicates the type of fields being described.
 The fields described in lines 07 and 08 (CLASS and TRANS, respectively) are control fields.
 CLASS is a normal control field.
 TRANS is an opposite control field.
 Output records are sorted so that CLASS fields are in the order indicated in column 18 of the header specifications (ascending order).
-Records having the same CLASS field are in descending order according to the TRANS field.
+Records having the same CLASS field.

 The fields described in lines 09-12 are data fields.
 They are included in the output record but have no effect on the sequence of the records.